2023 Best Value Dental Support Services Associate Degree Schools in Ohio

 Read full report on Dental Support Services at James A Rhodes State College

-In-state tuition fees for undergraduate students at Sinclair Community College are $4,569 per year.
+Sinclair Community College undergraduate students pay an average of $4,569 in in-state tuition and fees each year.
 On average, dental support graduates from Sinclair Community College take out $17,586 in student loans while working on their Associate Degree.

 The excellent associate degree programs at Stark State College helped the school earn the #4 place on this year’s ranking of the best value dental support services schools in Ohio.
-Stark State College is a fairly large public school located in the suburb of North Canton.
+Stark State College is a large public school located in the large suburb of North Canton.

-The average tuition and fees for an in-state undergraduate at Stark State College are $4,548 a year.
+Stark State College undergraduate students pay an average of $4,548 in in-state tuition and fees each year.
 While working on their Associate Degree, dental support majors at Stark State College accumulate an average of around $17,405 in student debt.

-You’ll be in good company if you decide to attend University of Cincinnati - Blue Ash College.
-It ranked #5 on our 2023 Best Value Dental Support Services Associate Degree Schools in Ohio list.
-UC Blue Ash College is a moderately-sized public school located in the large suburb of Blue Ash.
+You’ll join some of the best and brightest minds around you if you attend University of Cincinnati - Blue Ash College.
+The school came in at #5 on this year’s Best Value Dental Support Services Associate Degree Schools in Ohio list.
+UC Blue Ash College is a moderately-sized public school located in the suburb of Blue Ash.

 In-state tuition fees for undergraduate students at Cuyahoga Community College District are $4,622 per year.
 Dental Support majors at Cuyahoga Community College District take out an average of $9,819 in student loans while working on their Associate Degree.